Electromechanical Engineering Technology

-Engineering technology is the profession in which knowledge of mathematics and natural sciences gained by higher education, experience, and practice is devoted primarily to the implementation and extension of existing technology for the benefit of humanity.
-Engineering technology focuses primarily on the applied aspects of science and engineering aimed at the technological spectrum closest to the product improvement, manufacturing, and engineering operational functions.
-Engineering technology graduates are recruited by most major technological companies in the U.S. and are employed across the technological spectrum in areas that deal with application, implementation, and production.
+Majors in Engineering Technology garner knowledge in mathematics, physics, and natural sciences gained by higher education, industry experience, and practice devoted primarily to the implementation and extension of existing technologies for the benefit of humanity.
+Electromechanical Engineering Technology focuses primarily on the applied aspects of science and engineering aimed at the fields of automation, manufacturing, product improvement, and engineering design integration.
+Engineering technology graduates are recruited by most major engineering and technology companies and are employed across the technological spectrum as application, integration, controls, and power engineers.

 Sample Occupations